Make changes to licensed premises

 If your licensed premises is in a local government area, the local council will also be told and given an opportunity to comment.

-After your application has been assessed by Licensing NT, and you have complied with any public notice requirements, your matter will be referred to the Liquor Commission for a final decision.
+After your application has been assessed by Licensing NT, and you have complied with any public notice requirements, your matter will be referred to the Liquor Commission.

 The Liquor Commission may also have a public hearing to consider your application.